 FALSE!
 You can still soak up the sun, camp, visit family or travel for work with some advance planning and dialogue between you, your doctor, nurse and social worker.
 Patients on hemodialysis can arrange treatments at a center at their planned vacation destination.
 Patients on PD can have supplies directly delivered to wherever they are going.
 Follow the guidelines of this travel checklist to make traveling on dialysis an easier process.
 You can also call DaVita Guest Services to help with dialysis plans while traveling at 1-800-244-0680.

 FALSE!
 While there are many things to learn, whatever your treatment choice, there is an entire kidney healthcare team, including nephrologists, nurses, dietitians, social workers, care technicians and others, to support you throughout the dialysis process.
-Here are some ways they help:

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.